~ an essay

 ~ Because we can relate; because we do not wish to be alone.

-How often do we give rise to sincere hope on the wings of these others’ words and their dreams?
+How often do we give rise to sincere hope on the wings of these others’ words and dreams?

 ~ Ad infinitum, hopefully.